APaloski/APaloski.github.io/about.md

 permalink: /about/
 ---

-I'm a Programmer for the State of New York, working on everything from GUI applications through to the database.
-I enjoy writing small Android and Java applications in my free time.
+I'm a Programmer for the Court System of New York, working on everything from GUI applications through to the Database design.
+On the side I enjoy working on Android applications.

 ### Contact me